 Squamous Cell Carcinoma of the Head and Neck squamous cell carcinoma head and neck pembrolizumab cancer SCCHN Carcinoma Carcinoma, Squamous Cell Head and Neck Neoplasms

 Open to people ages 18 years and up

-- Patient has pathologically confirmed SCCHN (oral cavity, oropharynx, larynx,hypopharynx) with evidence of local and/or locoregional recurrence.
+- Has pathologically confirmed SCCHN (oral cavity, oropharynx, larynx, hypopharynx) with evidence of local and/or locoregional recurrence.
 Laryngeal tumors will only be included if there is evidence of extralaryngeal spread, or there is associated nodal disease.
 For all other sites, superficial tumors can only be included if there is associated nodal disease.

-- Patient has a documented disease-free interval (minimum 16 weeks) after initial curative intent therapy.
+- Has a documented disease-free interval (minimum 16 weeks) after initial curative intent therapy.

-- Patient is able to provide tissue from diagnostic core biopsy of tumor lesion(s).
+- Able to provide tissue from diagnostic core biopsy of tumor lesion(s).